geoscience-community-codes/spatial_density/README.md

 The R package 'ks' is required.
 This package calculates the kernel smoothing bandwith using the SAMSE method by Tarn Duong <tarn.duong at gmail.com>.

-Additional packages may be required for the 'ks' package.
+Additional packages might be required for the 'ks' package.
 Please watch the commandline output for clues and install as necessary.
-I have installed these packages to get the 'rgl' package to compile: libpng16-16/-devel libpng12-0 libpng16-compat-devel libX11-6/-devel libx11-data libX11-6-32bit libglut3 freeglut-devel
+I have installed these packages to get the 'rgl' package to compile (including, libpng16-16/-devel, libpng12-0, libpng16-compat-devel, libX11-6/-devel, libx11-data, libX11-6-32bit, libglut3, freeglut-devel, Mesa/-devel, Mesa-32bit, libGLw-devel, Mesa-libGL1/-devel)
-Mesa/-devel
-Mesa-32bit
-libGLw-devel
-Mesa-libGL1/-devel

 Install this package from within R (locally, non-root):